-Covering adult Texans will help save our rural hospitals, too.
+Covering adult Texans under Medicaid will help save our rural hospitals, too.
+It costs us 10 cents on the dollar.
 Why would anyone turn down that offer?

 We need laws that provide for a healthy planet.
 As a Katrina survivor who’s been married to a scientist for almost 30 years, Climate Change is very real and personal to me.
 We need to green the grid, electrify transportation and clean up existing industries.
 Together, we can still turn this around - and create good-paying jobs.

 Wind turbine service jobs and solar installer jobs are two of the fastest growing jobs in the country.
-Both require a high school diploma and pay a living wage of over $40,000 per year. https://www.bls.gov/ooh/fastest-growing.htm
+Both only require a high school diploma and pay a living wage of over $40,000 per year. https://www.bls.gov/ooh/fastest-growing.htm

 Minimum wage has not changed in Texas in a decade.
 It remains $7.25 an hour - or $15,080 for a year of full time work.
 For tipped employees, the rate remains $2.13 per hour.
 While wages remain stagnant, the cost of living and the cost of goods and services has continually risen over the past decade.
 Texans are having to work more than one full time job to put a roof over their head.